pizzawarrior/pizzawarrior/README.md

 ---

 ### :man_technologist: &nbsp;About Me :
-- :zap: I'm a Full Stack Developer from the San Francisco Bay Area
+- ✔️ I'm a Full Stack Developer from the San Francisco Bay Area
+- ✔️ I specialize in taking complex problems and turning them into beautiful, functional products

-- :zap: Currently enrolled in Hack Reactor's 19 week Full Stack Immersive, and graduating in December 2023
+- ✔️ Currently enrolled in Hack Reactor's 19 week Full Stack Immersive, and graduating in December 2023

-- :zap: I have a background in Data Analysis and Project Management
+- ✔️ I have a background in Data Analysis and Project Management

-- :zap: In my free time, I enjoy surfing 🏄‍♂️, cycling 🚴, and working on Fine Art 🎨
+- ✔️ In my free time, I enjoy surfing 🏄‍♂️, cycling 🚴, and working on Fine Art 🎨
 - :mailbox: How to reach me:
   [![Linkedin Badge](https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/ian-norstad/)